Chaos and entanglement spreading in a non-commutative gauge theory: Butterfly velocity from one-sided perturbations

 In this context, the butterfly velocity can be calculated using the entanglement wedge subregion duality.
 According to this duality a certain subregion $A$ of the boundary theory can be completely described by a subregion in the bulk geometry, which is called the entanglement wedge of $A$.
 In the following, we compute the butterfly velocity by requiring that the entanglement wedge of a certain region $A$ contains the particle created by $V$.

-Let us assume a generic black hole metric of the form \be ds^2 = - G_{tt}dt^2+G_{rr}dr^2+G_{ij}dx^i dx^j\,,\,\ \ee where $(t,x^i)$ are the boundary theory coordinates, $r$ is the holographic radial coordinate and $i,j=1,...,d-1$.
+Let us assume a generic black hole metric of the form \be ds^2 = - G_{tt}dt^2+G_{rr}dr^2+G_{ij}dx^i dx^j\,,\,\ \ee where $i,j=1,2,...,D$.
+Here $(t,x^i)$ with $i=1,...,d-1$ are the boundary theory coordinates, and $r$ is the holographic radial coordinate.
+The coordinates $x^i$ with $i=d, d+1,...,D$ describe a compact space, which can affect $v_\mt{B}$ if $G_{ij}$ depend on $r$ for $i,j=d, d+1,...,D$.
+We note that this is indeed true in the non-commutative setup that we consider, in which case the compact space is given by $G_{\theta\theta}(r)d\Omega^2_5$.
 We assume the boundary is located at $r=\infty$ and the horizon at $r=\rh$.
 We now consider a fixed time slice of the geometry, at a long time after the application of $V$, such that this operator is delocalized in a very large region $A$.
 This limit simplifies the analysis for two reasons.
 First, the equations of motion defining the entanglement wedge linearise, because the corresponding RT surface lies very close to the black hole horizon.
 Second, the particle created by $V$ also lies very close to the horizon, having a simple description in terms of Rindler coordinates.